michelfernandez/cove/site/content/english/hr.md

 {{% /collapsible %}}

 {{% collapsible 2 "Requirement of written form according to OR/BGB" "check" %}}
-The qualified electronic signature (QES) available on Skribble is equivalent to the handwritten signature before national laws in Switzerland and the EU (e.g. OR in Switzerland or BGB in Germany).
+The qualified electronic signature (QES) available on Skribble is legally equivalent to a handwritten signature in Switzerland and the EU (eg. OR in Switzerland or BGB in Germany).
 {{% /collapsible %}}

 {{% collapsible 3 "Data protection according to FADP/GDPR" "check" %}}